 An internship is a great way to make connections, build your résumé, apply what you are learning in the classroom, and learn more about a career that interests you.

-- An internship must be an intentional learning experience that is closely aligned with a student's program of study and have learning objectives.
+- An internship must be an intentional learning experience that is closely aligned with a student's study program and has learning objectives.

 - Most internships are 10 to 16 weeks long but can extend up to one year.

-- Students must meet minimum GPA and credit completion criteria to be eligible for an internship.
+- Students must meet credit completion criteria to be eligible for an internship.

 Students: Get started